ilg-ul/docusaurus-9649/website/blog/2021-08-26-welcome/index.md

 - www .
 This does not.
 - wwww.
 This does not.
 - <span>www</span>.
 This does not.
+- www<span></span>.
+This does not.
+- www<!-- -->.
+This generates a link.
+- www&period; This generates a link.
 - www.some.thing.
 This generates a link.
 - www.some.thing .
 This generates a link.
 - www\.some.thing.
+This generates a link.
+- www<!-- -->.some.thing.
+This generates a link.
+- www&period;some.thing.
 This generates a link.

 Apparently the `www.` combination triggers this behaviour.